eapowertools/qs-admin-playbook/docs/asset_management/data_connections/analyze_data_connections.md

 ![analyze_data_connections_4.png](images/analyze_data_connections_4.png)

-Select the value of _True_ next to the _Connections Only Found in Script_ KPI.
-The _Connections by Type_ will now show all of the connections that were found in script log files, but were not found in the QRS.
+Select the value of **True** next to the **Connections Only Found in Script** KPI.
+The **Connections by Type** object will now show all of the connections that were found in script log files, but were not found in the QRS.

 ![analyze_data_connections_5.png](images/analyze_data_connections_5.png)